Commentary by Andrew Lam in San Francisco

 Andrew Lam is an editor at New America Media in San Francisco and the author of “Birds of Paradise Lost,” a collection of stories about Vietnamese refugees in San Francisco, “East Eats West: Writing in Two Hemispheres,” a book of essays on East-West relations, and a memoir, “Perfume Dreams: Reflections on the Vietnamese Diaspora.”
-The letter below was originally written after 9/11 as an open letter to a relative who had worries about migrating to America.
+The letter above was originally written after 9/11 as an open letter to a relative who had worries about migrating to America.

 by Andrew Lam in San Francisco

 People take pride in the food they eat, and ethnic communities especially form and retain their identities around their traditional cuisines.
 What’s Italian without pasta?
 Or Thai without their Tom Yum Goong?

 For the Vietnamese, it is, of course, pho soup, that delectable and aromatic noodle dish that has had Vietnamese fighting each other over how best to make it — northerners and southerners have their own interpretation — and pho now finds itself in a controversy over a video made by Bon Appétit featuring a white chef telling people how to enjoy the dish.

 At one end, there are those who bristle at a white man telling them how to eat their own food, claiming that Bon Appétit is practicing cultural appropriation.
 At the other end, there are those who speak of freedom of expression — freedom to eat and cook whatever they want: it’s a free a country, and it’s all protected by the First Amendment.
 [The Bon Appétit video has since been pulled].

 My feeling on this is a little complicated.
 To even get to the issue of cultural appropriation, it is inevitable that one should ask first and foremost, “What is authentic?”